But which occupation is cheapest for car insurance?

 The bad news is that unemployed people are generally regarded as a higher risk.
-One reason might be because it’s expected they’re driving to job interviews or that they will be using their car more.
+One reason might be because it’s expected they’re driving to job interviews or that they're using their car more.

 It’s a similar situation with students.
-If they start working then they need to tell their insurance company as their premium may be affected.
+If they start working then they need to tell their insurance company as their costs may be affected.

-How else can I reduce my car insurance?
+How else can I get cheaper car insurance?

-If your premium is coming up higher than expected it’s worth having a chat to your insurer to see what can be done.
+If your costs are coming up higher than expected it’s worth having a chat to your insurer to see what can be done.

 For example, some could make a reduction if you agree to restrict your annual mileage.
 Others may cut the cost if you don’t use your car for work purposes or commuting.